OttawaCloudConsulting/IAMRolesAnywhere-Samples-and_Helpers/README.md

 | VAR_IAMPATH            | The path for the role.
 It must begin and end with a forward slash |
 | VAR_IAMROLEDESCRIPTION | A short, friendly desription for the Role. i.e. "Dev Pipeline Role" |

+The sample script will then:

++ Create the IAM Role
++ Attach the IAM Policies to the IAM Role
++ Create the RolesAnywhere Trust Anchor with the x509 certificate data